yakazimir/Code-Datasets/README.md

 References
 ---------------------------

-If you use any of these resources, please cite the following:
+If you use  these resources, please cite the following (the second one if you use the Py27 dataset):

 ```
 @inproceedings{richardson-kuhn:2017:Long,